 Current Policy Priority

-FORCE agrees with the new recommendation but expressed concern that the Task Force does not provide sufficient guidance on identifying men and women who may be at increased risk of CRC due to hereditary/genetic factors.
+FORCE agrees with the new recommendation for the general population but expressed concern that the Task Force does not provide sufficient guidance on identifying people who may be at increased risk of CRC due to hereditary/genetic factors.
 The USPSTF mentions that rates of colorectal cancer are higher in certain populations including, “Black adults and persons with a family history of colorectal cancer (even in the absence of any known inherited syndrome such as Lynch syndrome or familial adenomatous polyposis).”
 However, it does not provide information on how to identify people with Lynch or other CRC syndromes; and, it fails to acknowledge that endometrial, ovarian, pancreatic, urothelial and gastric cancers are associated with hereditary CRC syndromes.

-We are asking that the Task Force expand its recommendation by providing information to assist primary care providers in assessing potential hereditary CRC risk in their patients, and referring them for genetic counseling and testing if appropriate.
-FORCE also plans to request that the USPSTF develop guidelines specifically aimed at screening and identifying people who may carry an inherited Lynch syndrome gene mutation.
+The Task Force did not expand its recommendation by providing information to assist primary care providers in assessing potential hereditary CRC risk in their patients, and referring them for genetic counseling and testing if appropriate.
+This motivated us to ask the USPSTF to develop guidelines specifically aimed at screening and identifying people who may carry an inherited Lynch syndrome gene mutation.
 The development of new Task Force recommendations is an intensive process that can take two or more years.
 We will keep the community updated as the process progresses.

-Read our full comments on the USPSTF Draft Recommendation Statement for Colorectal Cancer Screening and the Lynch Syndrome-Related Cancers: Risk Assessment, Genetic Counseling, and Genetic Testing” nomination.
+Read our comments on the USPSTF draft Recommendation Statement for Colorectal Cancer Screening and the Lynch Syndrome-Related Cancers: Risk Assessment, Genetic Counseling, and Genetic Testing” nomination.